 Competition policy should therefore exercise caution in condemning the application of governance rules for software platforms.
 The cost of false positives is high.
 The software platform community would lose significant economic value if competition policy limited the ability of platform governance systems to harness externalities.
-Positive network effects lead to a multiplier effect for externalities-they magnify the loss from reducing positive externalities or increasing negative ones.25 disposal, to engage in anticompetitive behavior.
-A core issue, for example, in the Microsoft case was whether the company used rules for hardware makers to foreclose access to distribution for a potential platform competitor.
-The US courts decided they had.
+Positive network effects lead to a multiplier effect for externalities-they magnify the losses from reducing positive externalities or increasing negative ones.

+A presumption is not a free pass and caution does not mean a blind eye.
+Software platforms could enlist governance rules, just as they can use other tools at their disposal, to engage in anticompetitive behavior.
+A core issue, for example, in the classic Microsoft case was whether the company used rules for hardware makers to foreclose a potential platform competitor.
+The U.S. courts decided they had.
 Competition authorities and courts therefore face the usual conundrum: how to balance false positives and false negatives in the face of uncertainty and incomplete information.